Our five-pronged approach focuses on your individual strengths to develop your unique qualities towards making you an exemplary pi- designer.

 Recycling has become second nature to modern communities as we strive to sustain the earth for future generations.
 Adaptive reuse rests on the premise of restructuring the purpose of spaces; mostly to suit the present needs of society.
 Adaptive reuse projects all over the world have given new life to buildings that were either abandoned or left unused after a certain period in history.
 Interior designers across the world see this as a sustainable interior architecture practice that will help solve the problem of space.

 Keeping the form or structure of a building intact while changing its function may seem like a challenge.
 However, adaptive reuse has significant benefits from an environmental, economic and historical perspective.
 For instance, tearing a perfectly structured building down to its roots only to alter its function would strain more resources, both monetary and natural, as compared to adapting its interiors and working within the existing skeleton.
 Sometimes, society might have a desire to preserve the history that a particular building represents, and that is reason enough for architects and interior designers to not play with the form of the building but instead alter its interiors.
-The interior design process is hence considered ‘reactivated’ instead of being reactive, as it adapts to the new proposed uses.
+The interior designing process is hence considered ‘reactivated’ instead of being reactive, as it adapts to the new proposed uses.

 Many architectural firms worldwide are looking towards this method of adaptive reuse as the solution to some of the modern problems of built environments.
 With this in mind, here are some inspiring adaptive reuse projects from around the world: